From left to right: Auke van Wersch, Hans Kunstman, Thom Teulings, Annemarijn Blom

 Auke van Wersch

-Portfolio: Internationalisation, Facilities, Finances, Sustainability, Well-being, School of Management
+Portfolio: Digitalisation, Facilities, Sustainability, Well-being, School of Management

 My name is Auke van Wersch, 21 years old and I am a fourth-year student in Public Administration.
 Due to my involvement with the Young Democrats I have learned that it is important to have an open and transparent attitude as a person.
 I personally think that studying should be much more than just attending lectures, learning for exams and achieving good grades.
 The student must have sufficient opportunities during his study time to be able to develop as a person.
 It is therefore important that the distance between the various faculties that Radboud University has does not increase, but rather decreases.
 In my side job at Brightspace Support I noticed that there is a lot of unused IT potential for both students and teachers.
 It is really important that there is sufficient IT support for teachers and the possibility to share knowledge and experience.
 This year, I want to work with asap to reduce the distance between the different faculties and improve the use of digital facilities!